 St. Croix river trips are generally 3-4 days in length and explore the upper river starting at Vanceboro and continuing down river as far as the Grand Falls Power Station.
 If your schedule allows, trips of 4-6 days can be arranged by beginning on the head water lakes giving participants a day or two of wilderness lake paddling before entering the river.

-Pricing for 3-day trips is $590/person and for 4-day trips is $760/person, both require a minimum of 3 participants to run the trip.
+Pricing for 3-day trips is $590/person and for 4-day trips is $790/person, both require a minimum of 4 participants to run the trip.
+Private rates are available for parties of less than 4 participants.
 A 30% non-refundable deposit is required to confirm your dates.

-Included in the price: services of registered Maine Master Guide(s), transportation to and from the river, all meals on-river which is typically lunch the first day through lunch the last day, and all canoeing/camping/packing gear.
+Included in the price: services of registered Maine Master Guide(s), transportation to and from the river, all meals on-river (typically lunch the first day through lunch the last day), and all canoeing/camping/packing gear.

-Not included in the price: sleeping bag s, personal items and clothing (a personal packing list will be provided to you), personal beverages, transportation round trip from Bangor, and fishing licenses.
+Not included in the price: sleeping bags, personal items and clothing (a personal packing list will be provided to you), personal beverages, transportation round trip from Bangor, guides gratuities, and fishing licenses.

 Contact Sunrise Canoe and Kayak, Rob Scribner